Recognize The Signs of Postpartum Depression

 No one cause or factor fully explains this depression.
 Quite a few emotional and physical factors are at play.
-Also, the situation isn’t the result of something the mother does or doesn’t do.
-In addition, it’s nothing to do with being weak in some way.
-And it can happen to anyone.
+Also, the situation isn’t the result of something the mother does or doesn’t do – postpartum depression can happen to anyone.

 Experts think this type of depression has something to do with hormonal changes that occur immediately after childbirth.
 After delivery, progesterone and estrogen levels dip sharply.
 When that happens, the brain experiences certain chemical changes that trigger mood swings.